 Typically by September or October, we begin seeing family feedback about classroom consequences and incentives.
 It’s heartbreaking for a parent to hear their child say “we lost recess because a few kids were talking too much.”
 We’re going to focus on some of the positive incentives that can be helpful.

-Even worse, sometimes an entire class receives a consequence because of the choices made by one or two students.
 With the start of a new school year around the corner, you are thinking about how to build positive school culture.
 School leaders want to see joy-filled classrooms with students who are motivated to succeed rather than classrooms with a culture of fear-based compliance.
 You can help your staff achieve this goal by teaching them how to effectively use positive incentives.
 Even more, we want you to begin this year with confidence in your teachers’ ability to reward and motivate students both individually and collectively.
 Below are some ideas for you to share with your teachers.

 There is something so powerful about feeling like an important part of a community.
 One of the best ways to create a team-like environment inside the classroom is to frequently remind students that they all have a role, and praise them when they do their part.
 In lower grades it might sound like this: